|Photo Credit: Rachel Eliza Griffiths|

-January Gill O’Neil is the author of Underlife (CavanKerry Press, December 2009), and a forthcoming collection, Misery Islands (CavanKerry Press, fall 2014).
+January Gill O’Neil is the author of Misery Islands (fall 2014) and Underlife (2009), both published by CavanKerry Press.
 She is the executive director of the Massachusetts Poetry Festival and an assistant professor of English at Salem State University.
 Recently, she was elected to the Association of Writers and Writing Programs’ (AWP) and Montserrat College of Art in Beverly, MA.

-January's poems and articles have appeared or are forthcoming in Harvard Review, Green Mountains Review, American Poetry Review, New England Review, Paterson Literary Review, Rattle, Ploughshares, Sou’Wester, North American Review, The MOM Egg, Crab Creek Review, Ouroboros Review, Drunken Boat, Crab Orchard Review, Callaloo, Literary Mama, Field, Seattle Review, and Cave Canem anthologies II and IV, among others.
+January’s poems and articles have appeared or are forthcoming in Harvard Review, Green Mountains Review, American Poetry Review, New England Review, Paterson Literary Review, Rattle, Ploughshares, Sou’Wester, North American Review, The MOM Egg, Crab Creek Review, Drunken Boat, Crab Orchard Review, Callaloo, Literary Mama, Field, Seattle Review, and Cave Canem anthologies II and IV, among others.
 Underlife was a finalist for ForeWord Reviews Book of the Year Award, and the 2010 Paterson Poetry Prize.
 In December 2009, January was awarded a Money for Women/Barbara Deming Memorial Fund grant.
 She was featured in Poets & Writers magazine’s January/February 2010 Inspiration issue as one of its 12 debut poets.
-Her poem, “Chocolate,” was nominated for a 2011 Pushcart Prize.
-She is on the advisory board of the Mass Poetry, and on the planning committee for the 2013 AWP Boston Conference.
 A Cave Canem fellow, she runs a popular blog called Poet Mom (http://poetmom.blogspot.com/).